-Cheque Presentation, 1994.
-At the annual Christmas Raffle organised by the Union Luncheon 1994 of the GEChelped the welfare and other activities of the Retirement Marconi Aerospace Retirement Association, held at the Association.
-Woodcroft Tower Hotel, On behalf of all the retired Bournemouth, a cheque for members, the Chairman £425 was handed to R. Betts, thanked all GEC employees for their kindness - hoping, no doubt, that the generosity will be repeated for Christmas The money generously 1995.
+The money generously given by GEC Employees in a Raffle organised by the Union helped the welfare and other activities of the Retirement Association.

+On behalf of all the retired members, the Chairman thanked all GEC employees for their kindness - hoping, no doubt, that the generosity will be repeated for Christmas 1995.
 So please dig deep in those pockets!!